Bank First (BFC) Set to Announce Quarterly Earnings on Monday

 Bank First (NASDAQ:BFC – Get Rating) will issue its quarterly earnings data on Monday, January 16th.

-Bank First (NASDAQ:BFC – Get Rating) last issued its quarterly earnings results on Tuesday, October 18th.
-The company reported $1.69 earnings per share for the quarter, topping the consensus estimate of $1.67 by $0.02.
+Bank First (NASDAQ:BFC – Get Rating) last posted its earnings results on Tuesday, October 18th.
+The company reported $1.69 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.67 by $0.02.
 Bank First had a return on equity of 13.50% and a net margin of 34.15%.
-The company had revenue of $32.86 million for the quarter, compared to the consensus estimate of $33.60 million.
+The firm had revenue of $32.86 million for the quarter, compared to analysts’ expectations of $33.60 million.
 On average, analysts expect Bank First to post $6 EPS for the current fiscal year and $7 EPS for the next fiscal year.

 Bank First Price Performance